ch-stark/gitops-rbac-example/blog/blog.md

   there we might have Several (small) 1000 Kubernetes-Clusters.
 Clusters need to be quickly created and destroyed.

+There are many reasons for having several Kubernetes Clusters who have not been present to that extend in the past:

+* Easier Cluster-LifecycleManagement (easier to create, destroy, migrate, upgrade, hibernate, generally lower costs)

 When discussing a Multi-Cluster Multi-Tenancy approach let’s first discuss the following question which are mainly Organization considerations.:

 * How many teams will work on the Clusters?
 How independent are the teams, are teams maybe different external customers?